 The Butler Center invests in the cultivation of an inclusive campus community where the differences and similarities of individuals and communities are valued and explored through learning, mentoring, advising, facilitating dialogues, and providing a myriad of community building activities.
 The Butler Center intentionally interrogates our shared beliefs, practices, and systems toward inclusive and equitable outcomes at Colorado College.

-Chelsie is a junior majoring in Education with a minor in Race, Ethnicity, & Migration Studies.
+Chelsie is a rising senior majoring in Education with a minor in Race, Ethnicity, & Migration Studies.
 She is from inner-city San Diego, where most people come from immigrant or refugee families.
 Coming from a refugee family herself, Chelsie has always been interested in intercultural exchange, inclusivity, and equity.

 As a Butler Center Intern, she assists with the First-Generation Collegiate Program and the Mind, Body, and Soul program.
 Both of these programs mean a lot to her as a first-gen student and as woman of color.
 She hopes to use her position to foster a sense of belonging for marginalized groups at CC.